Steve Harradine on How to Monetize Your Online Audience

 We got together when we were both very young (I was 15).
-Without wanting to sound like an old guy, childhood was actually kinda great in that era and in that place.
+Without wanting to sound like an old guy, childhood was actually kind of great in that era and in that place.

-The 80’s were such a great time because new technologies were breaking through and it was exciting but we still had a childhood.
-We’d rarely be indoors.
-Always out with friends but never really getting into too much trouble even though the East end can be kinda rough.
+The 80’s were such a great time because new technologies were breaking through and it was exciting, but we still had a real childhood.
+We would rarely be indoors.
+Always out with friends but never really getting into too much trouble even though the East end can be kind of rough.

 I always had aspirations to do something around the entertainment industry.
 I was always the kid that could remember all the words to songs or recite movie scenes from memory.
-Still not sure I’ve actually ‘grown up’ 🙂
+Still not sure I have actually ‘grown up’.

 What did your parents do for a living and was there any Entrepreneurship in the family?

 When I was real young my Mum did some bookwork for a chandelier company but mostly she was a stay at home Mum.